Can e-commerce help save the “Rust Belt”?

 In other words, Alibaba isn’t hiring a million U.S. workers in the heartland.
 Instead, the company wants American businesses to sell directly to Chinese citizens via Alibaba.

 Debate: Is that really the same thing as “creating 1 million American jobs”?
-Furthermore, do you think it will work?
+Furthermore, will it work?

 Arguments stack up on both sides.

 China is home to over a billion people (compared to about 320 million in the U.S.), and its e-commerce market is expected to reach $840 billion by 2021 (almost double the estimates for the United States).
-Moreover, the Chinese middle class is growing — and they’re in the market for American goods.
-As such, the conditions are ripe for small American businesses looking to expand their markets.
+Moreover, the Chinese middle class is growing — and in the market for American goods; the conditions are ripe for small American businesses looking to expand their markets.
 Theoretically, there’s enormous growth potential.

 Of course, there’s a counter argument.